Construction Management Associate in Science

 MAC 1114 can be used to satisfy the MTB 1329 program requirement

-This course covers the theory and practice of surveying, use and care of instruments, instrument error, balancing and closing traverses, introduction to land and construction surveying.
-Lab fee required.
+This course covers the theories and practice of surveying, use and care of instruments, instrument error, balancing and closing traverses, introduction to many different types of surveying relevant to construction management such as land and route surveys, topographic surveys, construction layout and control.
+Course must be completed with a grade of "C" or higher.
+Note: Previously completed SUR2101C may be used to substitute this course.

 Choose two credits from the following Cooperative Education courses: